 Apart from the basic common configuration we described above, it is worth mentioning that every node uses ants configured with exactly the same behavior.
-We performed parametric simulations, to study the behavior of the system for Listing 3.
+We performed parametric simulations, to study the behavior of the system for different number of participating volunteer nodes.
+In the

+Listing 3.
 Colored scout ant configuration

 '''

 <aut:event id="coloredAntFinishingTime" handler="it.imtlucca

 1

 .aco.ColoredAntEvent" >

 2

 <aut:params>

 <aut:param name="hasSameAssociatedNode" value="true" />

 3

 <! const = a, line = b x + a, exp = a e^{b x} + c -->

 <aut:param name="antColor" value="finishingTime" />

 <aut:param name="initPheromone" value="1" />

 <aut:param name="ttl" value="3" />

 <aut:param name="pheromone_a" value="1" />

 <aut:param name="pheromone_b" value="-0.2" />

 <aut:param name="ant" value="line" />

 10

 <aut:param name="evaporation" value="0.0001" />

-12

 <aut:param name="pheromoneAging_a" value="1" />

 13

 <aut:param name="pheromoneAging_b" value="-0.2" />

 <aut:param name="agingFunc" value="line" />

 15

 <aut:param name="temperature_a" value="1" />

 <aut:param name="temperatureFunc" value="const" />

 16

 '''

-different number of participating volunteer nodes and varying the frequency of scout ants release (from every 50 second to every 2,000 seconds).
-In the following we refer to the average results obtained after reaching a 95% confidence interval, with a radius of 0.001, evaluated with the Student's t-test.
+following we refer to the average results obtained after reaching a 95% Confidence Interval with a radius of 0.001 evaluated with the Student's t-test.
 Typically, tenths of simulations are needed, each taking several hours.

-The purpose of the experiments was to evaluate the impact of scout ants, in the proposed algorithm.
+The conducted experiments have the aim of evaluating the impact of scout ants in the algorithm behavior.
 It is worth to remark that the algorithm can run without those ants by solely relying on the feedback pheromone collected by hunter ants.
 These experiments show that scout ants significantly improve the algorithm's performance in several dimensions.

-Figures 2 (left), 3 (left) and 3 (right) report the Hit + Running Rate for all, large, and small tasks, respectively.
+In Fig. 2 (left), 3 (left) and 3 (right) we report the Hit + Running Rate for all, large, and small tasks, respectively.
 The values are plotted considering the number of participating volunteer nodes on the horizontal axis.
 Obviously, the higher the number of nodes, the better the performance of the system is in terms of Hit + Running Rate.
-As expected if the scout ants are spawned with smaller frequency hunter ants have less information and thus make worse decisions.
-This happens especially when the number of nodes is higher and thus more scout ant explorations are required to build an informative computational field.
-The overall number of performed tasks is acceptable considering the limited number of participants.
+The overall number of performed tasks is acceptable considering that the number of participating nodes is very limited.

-In Fig. 2 (right) we report the Rate of Refused Requests for Remote Execution, which, as expected, is lower when the number of nodes increases.
-Scout ants allow a faster reduction in the refused requests thanks to the knowledge about resources availability introduced by them in the field.
+In Fig. 2 (right) we report the Rate of Refused Requests for Remote Execution.
+As one might expect the number of refused requests is lower, when the number of nodes increases.
+Scout ants allow a faster reduction in the refused requests thanks to the knowledge about resources availability introduced by them in the computational field.

-Due to lack of space the rest of the performance indices results are only briefly commented.
-With a low number of nodes, the knowledge added by the scout ants and the mismatch policy followed in Eq.
-2 tends to favor large tasks to data center nodes, leading to an increased waiting and sojourn times, with lower execution rate, for small tasks.
-Thus, large tasks become a bottleneck for small ones.
-Scout ants provide an almost linear scaling of executed tasks, by increasing the number of nodes.
-Scout ants increase the number of accepted remote requests.
-With them, the load is better spread among the nodes which are able to execute the tasks.
-The only drawback is perceived in the increased waiting and sojourn times, due to the bottleneck created by the large tasks.
+Due to lack of space the other performance indices results are only briefly commented.
+With a low number of nodes the knowledge added by the scout ants and the mismatch policy followed in Eq.
+2 tends to favor large tasks to data center nodes leading to an increased waiting and sojourn times for small tasks and to a lower execution rate for the latter.
+Thus large tasks become a bottleneck for small ones.
+Scout ants provide almost linear scaling of executed tasks increasing the number of nodes.

+Scout ants allow an increase in the remote requests accepted and the load is better spread among the nodes able to execute the tasks.
+The only drawback is perceived in the increased waiting and sojourn times due to the bottleneck created by the large tasks.